tjbray20/Cryptocurrency_Time_Series/README.md

 ![overlap](./images/OverlapChart.png)

 ## Conclusions and Next Steps
-We do not recommend our model for predicting future Bitcoin prices, particularly in a short-term manner like day-trading.
+We do not recommend this version of our model for predicting future Bitcoin prices, particularly in a day-trading capacity.
 The conservative nature of the model causes missed price increases and is late to downturn sell-offs.
 As such, it would be quite difficult to remain profitable using its forecasts.

 To improve the model, we would like to explore the following:
 - A time-intensive and computationally expensive, iterative, predictive modeling approach to Bitcoin price using various sliding windows